+Figure 1: State-of-charge readout of a “smart” battery.
 Signal lights indicate the battery SoC when pressing the TEST button.

 Courtesy of Cadex

 A serious breach of trust occurs if an aged battery shows 100 percent SoC while the battery’s ability to hold charge has dropped to 50 percent or less.
 We ask, “100 percent of what?”
-If, for example, 100 percent of a good battery results in a four-hour runtime, the same indication with a battery holding half the capacity would run for only two hours.
-The user should know that the fuel gauge only shows SoC and capacity is missing.
+If, for example, 100 percent of a good battery results in a 4-hour runtime, a battery holding half the capacity would run for only 2 hours.
+Many users are unaware that the fuel gauge only shows SoC; capacity, the leading health indicator, remains unknown.